echocat/caretakerd/README.md

 ### Precondition

-For building caretakerd there is only a compatible operating system (Linux, Windows or Mac OS X) and a Java 8 installation required.
+For building caretakerd there is only:
+1. a compatible operating system (Linux, Windows or Mac OS X)
+2. and a working Java 8 installation required.

+There is no need for a working and installed Go installation (or anything else).
+The build system will download every dependency and build it if necessary.

+*Hint: The Go runtime build by the build system will be placed under ``~/.go-bootstrap``.*

 ### Run